Buster Keaton: Trouble behind the scenes

+European productions

+In 1934, Keaton accepted an offer to make an independent film in Paris, Le Roi des Champs-Élysées; it was not released in the United States.
+During this period, he made another film in England, The Invader.
+MGM needed a certain number of British-made films to comply with Britain's Cinematograph Films Act of 1927: if American studios wanted to release their films in Britain, they would have to accept and distribute a certain quota of British films.
+MGM distributed the Keaton film in England to satisfy the quota, but declined to release it in the United States, because the studio had already terminated Keaton's employment and was no longer promoting him as one of its stars.
+The Invader was acquired by American film importer J. H. Hoffberg in October 1935, and he retitled it An Old Spanish Custom.
+Hoffberg released the film in the United States on the "states-rights" market, where independent exchanges bought regional rights to the film and offered it to local theaters in their territories.
+Because Hoffberg charged much lower rates than MGM had for a Buster Keaton feature, many independent companies grabbed it.
+Beginning in December 1935, An Old Spanish Custom played on double-feature programs in major theaters.

 Educational Pictures

-Upon Keaton's return to Hollywood in 1934, he made a screen comeback in two-reel comedies for Educational Pictures.
-Most of these 16 films are simple visual comedies, with many of the gags supplied by Keaton himself, often recycling ideas from his family vaudeville act and his earlier films.
+In 1934, Buster Keaton made a screen comeback in two-reel comedies for Educational Pictures.
+Most of these 20-minute shorts are simple visual comedies, with many of the gags supplied by Keaton himself, often recycling ideas from his family vaudeville act and his earlier films.
 Keaton had a free hand in staging the films, within the studio's budgetary limits and using its staff writers.
 The Educational two-reelers have far more pantomime than his earlier talkies, and Keaton is in good form throughout.
 The high point in the Educational series is Grand Slam Opera (1936), featuring Keaton in his own screenplay as an amateur-hour contestant.

+The Educational series was very well received by theater owners and movie audiences, and Keaton was the studio's most important comedian.
+He was also its most expensive comedian (earning $2,500 per film, equal to $59,774 in 2025), and when Educational was forced to economize in 1937, the company could no longer afford to maintain two studios.
+Educational closed its Hollywood studio, thus forfeiting Keaton's services, and kept its cheaper New York studio going.
+The company replaced Keaton with New York-based stage star Willie Howard.

 Gag writer

-When the Educational series lapsed in 1937, Keaton returned to MGM as a gag writer, supplying material for the final three Marx Brothers MGM films: At the Circus (1939), Go West (1940), and The Big Store (1941); these were not as artistically successful as the Marxes' previous MGM features.
+After Keaton's Educational series lapsed, he returned to MGM as a gag writer, supplying material for the final three Marx Brothers MGM films: At the Circus (1939), Go West (1940), and The Big Store (1941); these were not as artistically successful as the Marxes' previous MGM features.
 Keaton also directed three one-reel novelty shorts for the studio, but these did not result in further directorial assignments.